rh-mobb/documentation/content/docs/redhat/acm/submariner/rosa/rosa-submariner.md

 done
 ```

-* Let's performed in the redis-slave pod:
+* Let's do this in the redis-slave pod:

 ![ROSA Submariner](./rosa-submariner8.png)